Linuxfabrik/lfops/README.md

 ### Skipping Roles in a Playbook

-The playbooks support skipping individual roles using inventory variables.
+Each playbook wires in the roles it needs, gated by per-role skip variables.
+These let you tailor what a playbook runs without editing it:

+* Set a skip variable to `true` to **skip** a role the playbook runs by default.
+* Set it to `false` to **enable** a role the playbook ships but leaves off by default.

 For example, to skip the firewall role in `setup_basic`:

 ```yaml
 setup_basic__skip_firewall: true
 ```

+Every playbook, the roles it runs, and their skip variables (including the defaults) are documented in [playbooks/README.md](playbooks/README.md).

 In playbooks that support role injections (like `setup_icinga2_master`), there are two variables: